 The importance of sex in a relationship should never be underestimated.
 It allows a couple to connect on a deeper and more intimate level; both physically and emotionally.
 Eliminating this from the equation will undoubtedly put a great deal of pressure and strain on any couple.
-Vaginal ‘looseness’ should therefore never be viewed as simply another by-product of age.
+Vaginal ‘looseness’ should never be viewed as simply another by-product of age.
 There’s no way of hiding it, but there are certainly ways to treat it.

 There are many other causation factors to consider when it comes to the loss of vaginal ‘tightness’.
-Pregnancy and childbirth, in particular, have a profound impact of the body.
+Pregnancy and childbirth, in particular, have a profound impact on the body.
 The pelvic floor, and indeed the vaginal wall, is stretched to the limit, especially during labour itself.
 The muscles expand to assist your baby through the birthing canal, which in many cases (unsurprisingly) results in a ‘looser’ vagina.
 As a mother, this is just the price you pay to receive the greatest gift in the world.
 If you do have children, it is likely that you will have performed Kegel exercises throughout your pregnancy, and perhaps even beforehand.
 However, it shouldn’t come as a surprise that you will undoubtedly be ‘looser’ now than you were prior to pregnancy and giving birth.

 Other reasons for a ‘loose’ vagina include the menopause, weight gain and in some cases high impact sports.
 Whatever the cause, a lack of muscle strength, tone and a ‘looser’ vagina can have a profound impact on not only on a woman’s relationship, but her entire life.
 In many cases it will leave her feeling anxious and depressed that she is no longer able to satisfy her partner sexually, thus inspiring a total lack of self confidence.
 If a couple has always enjoyed an active sex life and it has taken somewhat of a hit, this can be a devastating blow.
 Well, here at Kegel8, we understand just how demoralising it can be, so we’re here to help you reclaim the sexual intimacy and confidence that you once had in abundance.

-The Kegel8 Ultra 20 Pelvic Toner can give you back your confidence and the body that you once had in just twelve weeks.
-It has twenty clinically proven programmes designed alongside physiotherapists to tighten and tone all of those important muscles.
-A fantastic alternative to manual exercises and a quick, safe and easy alternative to surgery, a Kegel8 Ultra 20 Pelvic Toner will help you to regain your vaginal ‘tightness’ without putting the body under undue stress and strain.
+The Kegel8 Ultra 20 Electronic Pelvic Toner can give you back your confidence and the body that you once had in just 12 weeks.
+It has 20 clinically-proven programmes designed alongside physiotherapists to tighten and tone all of those important muscles.
+A fantastic alternative to manual exercises and a quick, safe and easy alternative to surgery, a Kegel8 Ultra 20 Electronic Pelvic Toner will help you to regain your vaginal ‘tightness’ without putting the body under undue stress and strain.
 Although manual pelvic floor exercises can be performed to help you achieve the desired results, it is reported that over 50% of women don’t understand how to perform an effective pelvic floor muscle contraction.
-In fact, manual pelvic floor exercises target just 40% of this muscle group whilst using an electronic pelvic floor exerciser can target 90%.
+Take out the guesswork with Kegel8!

 Get your relationship back on track and start to feel like yourself again!